Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

 \subsection{Homogeneity of the Interaction Function}

-In parts of our proof on the modification of the modern Hopfield network we require the interaction function to have a particular form.
-We require that value of a function remains the same whether the scaling factor is inside or outside the function (up to scaling the factor):
+In parts of our proof on the modification of the Dense Associative Memory we require the interaction function to have a particular form.
+We require the sign of the difference of two functions remain constant even when a scaling factor is applied inside those functions; \(f(x)-f(y) = f(\alpha x) - f(\alpha y) \quad \forall a>0\).
+A stronger property (that is much easier to prove) is that of homogeneity:

-This property is known as homogeneity of the function \(f\), with the exponent \(k\) known as the degree of homogeneity.
-This property is actually stronger than what we require, and interaction functions that are not homogenous may still satisfy our modifications, but we find the proof easier with this stronger property.
+with the exponent \(k\) known as the degree of homogeneity.
+Interaction functions that are not homogenous may still satisfy our modifications, but we find the proof easier with this stronger property.

-We will show that two of the interaction functions of interest are homogenous.
-The final interaction function, the leaky rectified polynomial interaction function in Equation \ref{Eqn:LeakyRectifiedPolynomialInteractionFunction} is not homogenous, but empirically we found this interaction function still behaves under our modifications.

 [subsection] [HomogeneityOfInteractionFunctions]{Lemma} \begin{HomogeneityOfPolynomialInteractionFunction} The polynomial interaction function (Equation \ref{Eqn:PolynomialInteractionFunction}) is homogenous. \end{HomogeneityOfPolynomialInteractionFunction} \begin{proof}